 Again, lack of communication is the downfall of many relationships.

 Maybe when he was growing up, your boyfriend was made to feel that it was selfish to have the need to be alone.
-Maybe he was shamed for this in past relationships and feels he has a duty to always "be there," but deep down he needs some time to himself--like everyone does!
+Maybe he was shamed for this in past relationships and feels he has a duty to always "be there," but deep down, he needs some time to himself—like everyone does!

-If he feels guilty having time to himself, he might wait until things reach a boiling point.
+If he feels guilty about having time to himself, he might wait until things reach a boiling point.
 Instead of just setting aside time to be alone and communicating that he needs space in a healthy way, he'll end up in these crazy extremes of being super close to you one moment, then practically living on Mars the next.

 He may start acting weird all of a sudden because he's subconsciously pushing you away instead of consciously making space for himself.
 There's a big difference between those two things.
 The best way you can address this is once again to draw attention to it.

-3. He is Feeling Anxious and Awkward Around You
+3. He Is Feeling Anxious and Awkward Around You

 Is your boyfriend socially awkward?
 If he has a lot of anxiety surrounding social relationships, then his acting weird might actually have nothing at all to do with you.

-It could actually be that he feels weird about something that he did, and is thus acting weird towards you because he keeps replaying the incident over and over again in his mind.
-He might have said something to you that he personally thinks is awkward or dumb and now he can't face you.
+It could actually be that he feels weird about something that he did and is thus acting weird towards you because he keeps replaying the incident over and over again in his mind.
+He might have said something to you that he personally thinks is awkward or dumb, and now he can't face you.
 What you're interpreting as "weirdness" could simply be embarrassment.

 Now, you might say to yourself, "I don't remember him saying anything dumb lately," which could be true from your perspective.
 When someone is really anxious, though, things that may seem no big deal (or even completely forgettable) to you may stick out in their mind as unforgivable.